Prepared for EvidenceNetwork.ca by Karen S. Palmer

 The plaintiffs in this trial — including Cambie Surgeries Corporation and the Specialist Referral Clinic Inc., led by President and CEO Dr. Brian Day — are challenging the prohibition on private billing by enrolled physicians.

 The plaintiffs allege that the limits on charging patients privately, enshrined in the Canada Health Act (and in its equivalent provincial legislation, the BC Medicare Protection Act,), infringe patients’ rights to life, liberty, and security of the person under Section 7 of the Canadian Charter of Rights and Freedoms.

-The essence of the plaintiffs’ claim is that, because the publicly-funded system compels some patients to wait for some medically necessary services (in particular, elective surgery), patients should have the right to obtain such services more quickly by paying privately, either out-of-pocket or through private insurance.
+The essence of the plaintiffs’ claim is that, because the publicly-funded system compels some patients in some jurisdictions to wait for some medically necessary services (in particular, elective surgery and non-urgent specialist appointments), patients should have the right to obtain such services more quickly by paying privately, either out-of-pocket or through private insurance.

-The plaintiffs support a system of “dual practice” in which physicians can be paid from both public and private purses, including through private duplicative health insurance covering medically necessary hospital and physician care.
+The plaintiffs seek a system of “dual practice” in which physicians can be paid from both public and private purses, including through private duplicative health insurance covering the same medically required hospital and physician care covered under MSP.

 Beyond this, the plaintiffs also argue that even physicians still enrolled in MSP should be allowed to “extra bill” patients — through out-of-pocket payment and private insurance — who do not wish to wait their turn for publicly-funded care.
 The plaintiffs’ rationale is that since BC physicians not enrolled in MSP are already permitted to collect out-of-pocket payments for care delivered outside of hospitals or community care facilities, then private duplicative insurance should also be for sale to BC patients who do not wish to wait for publicly-funded care, even when they are treated by physicians still enrolled in MSP.